Saudia Group In landmark Deal For 105 Airbus Planes - UrduPoint

 Saleh Eid, vice president of fleet management and agreements at Saudia, told AFP that deliveries would start in 2026 and continue until 2032.

-Jeddah-based Saudia, also known as Saudi Arabian Airlines, dates to 1945 when it received its first jet, a gift from US president Franklin Roosevelt.
+Saudia, also known as Saudi Arabian Airlines, dates to 1945 when it received its first aircraft, a gift from US president Franklin Roosevelt.

 Crown Prince Mohammed bin Salman sees aviation as a key component of his "Vision 2030" reform agenda to remake the petroleum-centred economy, aiming to more than triple annual traffic to 330 million passengers by the end of the decade.